 - Pay attention to shelf life and storage of products

-- Check whether quality is consistent across multiple deliveries
+- Check whether quality stays consistent across multiple deliveries

 Create a comparison table

 Put all information side by side clearly.
-In addition to the cost price per serving, note delivery times, minimum orders, payment terms, and quality ratings.
+Besides the cost price per serving, note delivery times, minimum orders, payment terms, and quality ratings.
 This helps you make a well-informed decision.

 Shrimp pasta dish: